bezzantsam/web-sprint-challenge-intro-to-react/README.md

 - [ x] Open the assignment in Canvas and click on the "Set up git" option (Or, depending, if you see something along the lines of 'Load Sprint Challenge Submission in a new window' click that).
 - [ x] Wire your fork to Codegrade using the "Click here for instructions on setting up Git submissions" link, select Github, authorize Github.
 - [ x] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
 MAKE SURE TO PUSH TO MAIN, YOU NO LONGER NEED TO CREATE A NEW BRANCH!!
-- [ ] Make commits often!
+- [ x] Make commits often!
 PUSH TO MAIN!!!
-- [ ] You can run tests locally by running npm run test.
+- [ x] You can run tests locally by running npm run test.
-- [ ] Check to see that Codegrade has accepted your git submission.
+- [ x] Check to see that Codegrade has accepted your git submission.

 ## Project Instructions